 Activity/hazards Risks Likelihood Severity Grade CONTROL MEASURES Likelihood Severity Grade Scaffolding Unstable scaffold Collapse of scaffold Incompetent scaffold erection crew Persons falling from a height Falls of material from a height Unauthorised access onto scaffold by third parties Poorly maintained 4 5 High Site Management must ensure that a competent person or specialist company is engaged to erect, dismantle and alter scaffold.
 Proof of competence e.g. training certification in accordance with the Safety, Health and Welfare at Work (Construction) Regulations 2013 must be issued to the Project Supervisor Construction Stage prior to commencement of works.
 The employer must ensure that every scaffold and every part of a scaffold is of good design and construction, composed of suitable and sound material and is of adequate strength for the purpose for which it is used or intended to be used.
 Site Management must ensure that the ground on which the scaffold is to be erected has been prepared, levelled and consolidated.
 A member of Site Management and the scaffolder must ensure that scaffold is erected in accordance with the applicable Scaffold Manual and the Code of Practice for Access and Working Scaffolds issued by the Health and Safety Authority.
-Once scaffold is complete and a handover certificate has been issued then Site Management must 1 2 Low scaffold appoint a competent person to inspect scaffold on a weekly Inadequate basis and record the results of such an inspection on a GA3 Form. signage when In the event of adverse weather conditions in particular - high erecting / winds or if the scaffold has been altered in any way or a dismantling collision has occurred between the scaffold and plant / scaffold machinery then a similar inspection must be carried out and the results recorded on the GA 3 Form.
-Where the scaffold is being erected or altered signage should be clearly displayed e.g." incomplete scaffold - do not use".
-Signage should also be placed on each loading bay clearly indicating the Safe Working Load (SWL).
-Workers erecting scaffolding must look out for voids such as basements or drains, or patches of soft ground, which could give way when loads are placed upon them.
+Once scaffold is complete and a handover certificate has been issued then Site Management must 1 2 Low scaffold annoint a co mpetent person to inspect scaffold on a weekly 30411014 cord the results of such an inspection on a GA3 Inadequate Form. signage when of adverse weather conditions in particular - high erecting / he scaffold has been altered in any way or a dismantling s occurred between the scaffold and plant / scaffold en a similar inspection must be carried out and corded on the GA 3 Form. caffold is being erected or altered signage should splayed e.g." incomplete scaffold - do not use". uld also be placed on each loading bay clearly , i i i i i i i i i i i i i i i i i i i e Safe Working Load (SWL).
+Workers ered cting scaffolding must look out for voids such as basements c or drains, or patches of soft ground, which could give way wh en loads are placed upon them.
 This should be considered regardless of loading.
-Scaffolds should be correctly braced and tied onto a permanent structure or otherwise stabilised.
-All scaffolds will be checked at the end of each working day to ensure that unauthorised access cannot be permitted - in particular by children or any other third parties.
-Most scaffolds can be erected following a generally recognised standard configuration, such as those given in the National Access and Scaffolding Contractors (NASC) guide to EN 12811 or in British Standard BS 5973, or used in to 2.11 .2011 of its Bitton Standard Bo 0010, of dood its accordance with the manufacturer's guidance for system scaffolds.
+Scaffolds should be correctly bra ced and tied onto a permanent structure or otherwise sta abilised.
+All scaffolds will be checked at the end of each working day to ensure that at unauthorised access cannot be permitted - in particular by children or any other third parties.
+Most scaffo lds can be erected following a generally recognised s tandard configuration, such as those given in the National Acc ess and Scaffolding Contractors (NASC) guide to EN 1281 1 or in British Standard BS 5973, or used in accordance with the manufacturer's guidance for system scaffolds.
 Where scaffolds due to their complexity or size cannot be erected to these established configurations they should be designed according to the principals given in EN12811, BS 5973 or based on fundamental engineering principals.
 In these cases a temporary works design will be required.
 Competent scaffolders should always erect tube and fitting, or system scaffolds and a safe system of work should be followed, for example, as described in NASC's guidance note SG4.